Invest in your family's financial future in 5 steps:

 The total of all these is a broadly scientific way of determining how much of risk cover one should endeavour for.

 Risk cover can also be determined using a thumb-rule based approach where a multiple is applied on one's annual income to estimate the life insurance eligibility.
-Here is how that is calculated -

 - Age (18 to 40 years) : Annual income * 20 times